nate-adkins/nate-adkins.github.io/_projects/retailbot.md

 {% include gallery id="software_gallery"%}

 My work on Retailbot included creating a Python library for interfacing with the Roboteq MDC2460 motor controllers, integrating all of the TOF and stereo sensors, and integrating the SLAM and autonomy stack.

-- Ubuntu Linux and ROS2
-- Integrated LiDAR, IMU, and SLAM on the robot
-- Integrated depth cameras for object detection and obstacle avoidance
-- Created custom Python library for interfacing with Roboteq motor controllers